 The irony of the Transport Museum's Tube simulator is that you'll spend more time waiting to get on this than you ever will an actual Tube.
 That it has levers and buttons you can get your grubby mitts on, means there's invariably a queue of transport nuts gasping to have a go.
 Your reward is a rather brilliant driver's eye-view.
 Or sit up front on the DLR for a similar experience.

 For decades, the London Post Office Railway or 'Mail Rail' was a salacious word on the lips of secret London fanatics.
 The narrow-gauge driverless train plied its own underground Paddington-Whitechapel route between 1927 and 2003, carting piles of letters and parcels.
 In 2011, a group of urban explorers managed to break in and take snaps of the Mail Rail, showing it to be in fine fettle.
-Exciting rumours are now circulating suggesting that Mail Rail might reopen, this time as part of a new Post Office-themed attraction.
+Today, you can ride the Mail Rail at the Postal Museum.

 We took a ride on Mail Rail — see the video.

 What could make the world's largest curated collection of living plants any more remarkable?
 How about a bunch of ersatz train carriages yanked from greenhouse to greenhouse by a modified Ford Transit van?
 All jibes aside, the Kew Explorer is a useful aide to weary parents with kids who've seen one-too-many herbaceous borders.
 Plus the accompanying commentary will help you gen up on all things plant-like.
 Herbaceous borders, for instance.